yh-park-design/Magic-Button/README.md

 6. Create a folder and set its path in the 'EXPORT_LOCATION' section.
 7. Enter your prompt in the 'YOUR_PROMPT_HERE' section.
 8. Run the script and verify if it works.
 If not, restart from step 1.
+9. The generation of an image will take about a minute.

 ## Troubleshooting Tips:
 1. Check the USB cable and Arduino connection.